Last updated 16/02/2023

 4. Is your new idea really going to make you happier than childminding?

 You know what they say about the grass being greener on the other side.
 Stop and look again at childminding.
 Is it really all that bad?
 You can make a decent amount of money, especially if you’re at the point in your life where childminding means you don’t have to pay for childcare for your own children.
 It’s fun and rewarding when it’s going well!
 And do you really want to work for someone else again when you’ve been your own boss?

 5. Is it just the paperwork that’s getting on top of you?

 Paperwork is one of the main reasons childminders quote for giving up childminding which I can understand but is a real shame because it is a problem that is easily solved.
 It is easy to get to the point where you feel so stressed about the paperwork that you don’t even know where to begin.
 Please don’t feel overwhelmed about paperwork.
 You are probably overcomplicating things.
 There are lots of companies who sell paperwork solutions especially for childminders (including me)!
-Before you quit childminding over paperwork, please at least take a look at my paperwork products which I promise will help you.
+Before you quit childminding over paperwork, please at least take a look at some of the helpful Kids To Go paperwork products which I promise will help you.

 6. Are you lonely?